-- Stored containers include all draft, ended, and archived experiments (and their metadata) created in a given container and contribute to its overall "stored container" size.
+- Stored containers include all draft, ended, and archived experiences (and their metadata) created in a given container and contribute to its overall "stored container" size.
 Stored containers aren't compressed.
-To reduce the size of a stored container you can delete some of its draft, ended, or archived experiments.
+To reduce the size of a stored container delete some of its draft experiences.

-- Served containers only include the running experiment(s) and the data is compressed.
-To reduce the size of a served container you can end some of its experiments.
+- Served containers only include the running experience(s) and the data is compressed.
+To reduce the size of a served container: end some of its experiences.

 If elements on the web page have changed since initial loading, Optimize displays the following diagnostic alerts in several areas of the visual editor: